List of Kamen Rider Black characters

+The hero of the series is Kotaro Minami, the alter ego of Kamen Rider Black.
+He later rises from a fiery explosion as Kamen Rider Black RX.
+The RX series also sees the return of the antagonist Shadow Moon.

 Main characters

 Kotaro Minami

-Kotaro Minami (南　光太郎, Minami Kōtarō) is a 19-year-old man who became a mutant cyborg called the Batta Mutant (バッタ怪人, Batta Kaijin) after the Gorgom captured him and his stepbrother Nobuhiko.
+Kotaro Minami (南　光太郎, Minami Kōtarō) is a 19-year-old man who became a mutant cyborg called the Batta Mutant (バッタ怪人, Batta Kaijin) after the Gorgom captured him and his best friend, Nobuhiko.
 Both are kidnapped for the sake of turning them into the Century Kings by having them compete for the right of succeeding the Creation King and command Gorgom to rule the world, but just as his memories were about to be erased, Kotaro manages to escape.
 Since then, using the power ot the King Stone of the Sun in his transformation belt, he transforms into the Century King Black Sun (ブラックサン, Burakku San), who re-dubbed himself as Kamen Rider Black, to stop Gorgom and attempt to rescue Nobuhiko from them.

 As Kamen Rider Black, Kotaro specializes in hand-to-hand combat to finish his enemies, although he once wields Shadow Moon's weapon, the Satan Saber, for his final battle against the Creation King.
 He also uses two motorcycles during the series, which are as follows: